Workiva/aws-lambda-fsm-workflows/docs/SETTINGS.md

 ## Cache

 * `settings.PRIMARY_CACHE_SOURCE` controls the primary location for cache messages.
 Valid values are AWS ARNs for [Elasticache](https://aws.amazon.com/elasticache/) and [AWS DynamoDB](https://aws.amazon.com/dynamodb/).
-* `settings.SECONDARY_CACHE_SOURCE` controls the primary location for cache messages.
+* `settings.SECONDARY_CACHE_SOURCE` controls the secondary/failover location for cache messages.
 Valid values are AWS ARNs for [Elasticache](https://aws.amazon.com/elasticache/) and [AWS DynamoDB](https://aws.amazon.com/dynamodb/).

 It is valid, but not useful, to specify the same value for each.